satyajitlion/GravLensing/research-log/Research Log 10-24-2025.md

 2. Use the now-functional `Analysis.ipynb` to perhaps perform a more in-depth analysis of the dataset?
 Additionally, analyze the data and brainstorm how I can create a pre-processing script to separate the data into pieces that are manageable that could directly be "plugged" into the Neural Network (once it develops).

-3. Create more specific and informative plots based on the initial corner plots, focusing on the science questions.
+3. Create more specific and informative plots?

 4. Start structuring this consolidated and analyzed data into the final format required for training the Group Equivariant Neural Network.